DNA repair: Repair of oxidative DNA damage can alter epigenetic markers

 As an example, when human mammary epithelial cells were treated with H_{2}O_{2} for six hours, 8-OHdG increased about 3.5-fold in DNA and this caused about 80% demethylation of the 5-methylcytosines in the genome.
 Demethylation of CpGs in a gene promoter by TET enzyme activity increases transcription of the gene into messenger RNA.
 In cells treated with H_{2}O_{2}, one particular gene was examined, BACE1.
 The methylation level of the BACE1 CpG island was reduced (an epigenetic alteration) and this allowed about 6.5 fold increase of expression of BACE1 messenger RNA.

 While six-hour incubation with H_{2}O_{2} causes considerable demethylation of 5-mCpG sites, shorter times of H_{2}O_{2} incubation appear to promote other epigenetic alterations.
-Treatment of cells with H_{2}O_{2} for 30 minutes causes the mismatch repair protein heterodimer MSH2-MSH6 to recruit DNA methyltransferase 1 (DNMT1) to sites of some kinds of oxidative DNA damage.
+Treatment of cells with H_{2}O_{2} for 30 minutes causes the mismatch repair protein heterodimer MSH2-MSH6 to recruit DNA methyltransferase 1 (DNMT1) to sites of some kind of oxidative DNA damage.
 This could cause increased methylation of cytosines (epigenetic alterations) at these locations.

 Jiang et al. treated HEK 293 cells with agents causing oxidative DNA damage, (potassium bromate (KBrO3) or potassium chromate (K2CrO4)).
-Base excision repair (BER) of oxidative damage occurred with the DNA repair enzyme polymerase beta localizing to oxidized guanines.
-Polymerase beta is the main human polymerase in short-patch BER of oxidative DNA damage.
-Jiang et al. also found that polymerase beta recruited the DNA methyltransferase protein DNMT3b to BER repair sites.
+Base excision repair (BER) of oxidative damage occurred with the DNA repair enzyme DNA polymerase beta (Pol β) localizing to oxidized guanines.
+Pol β is the main human polymerase in short-patch BER of oxidative DNA damage.
+Jiang et al. also found that Pol β recruited the DNA methyltransferase protein DNMT3b to BER repair sites.
 They then evaluated the methylation pattern at the single nucleotide level in a small region of DNA including the promoter region and the early transcription region of the BRCA1 gene.
 Oxidative DNA damage from bromate modulated the DNA methylation pattern (caused epigenetic alterations) at CpG sites within the region of DNA studied.
 In untreated cells, CpGs located at −189, −134, −29, −19, +16, and +19 of the BRCA1 gene had methylated cytosines (where numbering is from the messenger RNA transcription start site, and negative numbers indicate nucleotides in the upstream promoter region).
 Bromate treatment-induced oxidation resulted in the loss of cytosine methylation at −189, −134, +16 and +19 while also leading to the formation of new methylation at the CpGs located at −80, −55, −21 and +8 after DNA repair was allowed.